jelmersnoeck/experiment/README.md

 This is set to 0 by default to encourage setting a sensible percentage.

+## Publishers

+Publishers are used to send observation data to different locations to be able to get insights into said observations.
+There is a simple Publisher, the LogPublisher, which writes all observations to the logger you provide in it.

 ### WithPublisher(Publisher)

 `WithPublisher(Publisher)` marks the experiment as Publishable.
 This means that